thetruthisquran/thetruthisquran.github.io/books.md

 layout: page
 title: Books
 permalink: /books/
+description: A list of books based on the Quran with years of research.
 ---

 <h2 align="center">From the Beginning to the End of Creation, and into the Hereafter</h2>